-Some couples will need to apply for a Superintendent Registrar’s Certificate is another alternative to having banns read.
+Some couples will need to apply for a Superintendent Registrar’s Marriage Schedule before their wedding instead of having banns.
 Read on for an outline of when you might need this, and what to expect when applying for one.

-- After receiving your application, the Registrar enters the details in a book which is open to public inspection and also displays a notice for 28 days at the Register Office.
-If no legal reasons to delay or prevent the marriage going ahead are shown within that time, a Superintendent Registrar’s Certificate can be issued.
+- After receiving your application, the Registrar enters the details in a book which is open to public inspection and also displays a notice for 28 days* at the Register Office.
+If no legal reasons to delay or prevent the marriage going ahead are shown within that time, an SRMS can be issued.
 (If there is a reason to extend that notice, the Registrar would contact you).